Skip to main content

 AspectArgirelineRetatrutide

 AdministrationTopical application to clean skin.
 Most effective on expression lines (forehead, crow's feet).
-Consistent use required for visible results.Subcutaneous injection once weekly.
-Currently only available through clinical trials - not yet FDA approved.
+Consistent use required for visible results.Subcutaneous injection, once weekly.
+Phase 3 trials use pre-filled single-dose pens.
+Not yet commercially available — estimated FDA approval ~2027-2028.

 Best For